PROGRAMS

 The main objectives include:

-- Create a safe, inclusive, personalized learning environment where our students are able to engage and contribute based on their unique talents and abilities.
+- Create a safe, inclusive, personalized learning environment where our Sisters are able to engage and contribute based on their unique talents and abilities.

-- Awaken the inner wisdom in our students.
+- Awaken the inner wisdom in our Sisters.

 - Provide representation and a culturally relevant curriculum.